Available Online: 09 Jun 2026

 Volume 1

-The BCL2 family of proteins serves as a central regulator of mitochondrial outer membrane permeabilization (MOMP) and intrinsic apoptosis, with anti-apoptotic members such as BCL2, BCL-XL, and MCL1 frequently overexpressed in cancers to evade programmed cell death.
-Traditional BH3 mimetics, like venetoclax and navitoclax, have revolutionized treatment for hematologic malignancies by competitively inhibiting these pro-survival proteins, yet they face challenges including acquired resistance, on-target toxicities and limited efficacy in solid..
+The BCL2 family of proteins serves as a central regulator of mitochondrial outer membrane permeabilization (MOMP) and intrinsic apoptosis, with anti-apoptotic members such as BCL2, BCL-XL, and MCL1 frequently overexpressed in many cancers to evade programmed cell death.
+Traditional BH3 mimetics, such as venetoclax and navitoclax, have revolutionized the treatment of hematologic malignancies by competitively inhibiting these pro-survival proteins.
+Yet, they face challenges, including acquired resistance, on-target toxicities, and limited..

 Published: 17 Jun 2025